encode/uvicorn/docs/index.md

   --limit-concurrency INTEGER     Maximum number of concurrent connections or
                                   tasks to allow, before issuing HTTP 503 responses.
+  --limit-request-header-count INTEGER
+                                  Maximum number of HTTP headers to accept.
+                                  Defaults to 100, and it can't be larger than 32768.
   --backlog INTEGER               Maximum number of connections to hold in
                                   backlog
   --limit-max-requests INTEGER    Maximum number of requests to service before